jbouzekri/SculpinDateNavigationBundle/README.md

 * It generates pages listing posts for each year and couple year/month
 * And a  block to navigate between this pages

+You can see a working demo on the right column of my [personal french blog](http://blog.bouzekri.net).

 Installation
 ------------